drarwood/vcf_trimmer/README.md

   -y
 ```
 #### Additional parameters
 To assist in the throughput of this applet, multiple VCFs will be processed at the same time on a given workstation.
 The default instance type is `mem1_ssd1_v2_x36`.
-You will likely want to consider changing the instance type if you alter the parameters below:
+Benchmarking has been based on this server type and you should maximise the number of concurrent VCFs to process at a time is `20` to avoid processing availability issues.
 ```
--ithreads (default: 4) : number of threads bcftools should use when writing compressed output -iconcurrent_processes (default: 32) : maximum number of VCFs to process at a given time.
+-ithreads (default: 4) : number of threads bcftools should use when writing compressed output -iconcurrent_processes (default: 20) : maximum number of VCFs to process at a given time.
 ```